 - Begin to navigate college expectations and identify resources to help adjust to college

-Registration for all five programs is on a first-come, first served basis.
-Students may only participate in one program.
+Registration for all Pre-Orientation programs is on a first-come, first served basis.

-BRIDGE Fee waivers, based on financial need, are available for students on a first-come, first served basis.
-If you are in need of financial assistance, please contact Unity Multicultural Education Center for more information at email@example.com prior to registration opening.
+BRIDGE fee waivers, based on financial need, are available for students on a first-come, first served basis.
+If you are in need of financial assistance, please contact the Unity Multicultural Education Center for more information at email@example.com prior to registration opening.
+Thank you!